Frequently Asked Questions (FAQs)

-An official IRB approval letter and all approved documentation will be sent by e-mail to the Lead Researcher within a week of IRB approval.
-If you are listed on a full Committee protocol, Research Protections posts the IRB decisions the day after the meeting date via an e-mail request.
-See: Results of Full Committee Meeting.
+An official IRB approval letter will be sent by e-mail to the Principal Investigator when all requirements are met, according to the IRB deliberations.
+If you are listed on a full Committee protocol, deliberations from the IRB meeting are sent within a week of the IRB meeting via e-mail.

 Most full Committee protocols are approved for one year from the date of approval (the IRB may grant a shorter approval period).
 Continuation of an approved protocol requires submission of the Continuing Protocol Application.
 A research protocol is registered for three years and requires a yearly update.
 Continuation of a protocol beyond three years requires submission of a new IRB Application.